bingomanatee/rxjs-sqlite/README.about.md

 RxDB's built-in validators in dev mode couldn't properly handle fields with multi-type arrays like `{ type: ['string', 'null'] }`.
 This was a MASSIVE PAIN.

 We explored different validation strategies:
+- **The Easy Way Out**: Don't use nullable fields at all!
+If you avoid nullable fields in your schema, you can use any validator you like without issues.
+This is the simplest approach if your data model allows it.
 - Disabling dev mode entirely (simple but loses benefits)
 - Implementing custom validators (more work but more control)
 - Using validation strategies to control when validation occurs (fine-grained control)